Cray-HPE/cray-product-catalog-core/README.md

 services namespace via a Kubernetes job as part of a Helm chart.
 The image could also be used via podman on an NCN, but this has not been tested.

+NOTE: As of 2.3.0 version of cray-product-catalog, the configmap for cray-product-catalog has been split into multiple configmaps in the services namespace.
+The main configmap is referred to as cray-product-catalog and the product specific configmap is named as cray-product-catalog-<*product-name*>.

+The main cray-product-catalog has entries for each product version and the product specific catalog includes entries for each version along with the details.

+The migration of cray-product-catalog from version prior to 2.3.0 to 2.3.0 is automatically performed when the cray-product-catalog helm chart for 2.3.0 version is installed.

 ## Example Usage

 ### Helm Chart